 This does not mean you should go around snapping photos and flashing bright lights in the eyes of your loved ones.
 See an eye doctor for any concerns, they have lights that are designed to do no harm to sensitive eyes.

-Also, it's important to note that a white or green glow in the eyes of many animals is perfectly normal.
+A white or green glow in the eyes of many animals is perfectly normal.
 This is part of the "green eye" phenomenon and is the same as red eye in humans.
 Animals have different eye structures and this changes the color that is reflected back to the camera.

 What Causes Red Eye in Photos?